Selecting a language will automatically trigger the translation of the page content.

 By mail

-The penalty may also be paid by check payable to the Treasury (or to the Directorate-General for Public Finance, as indicated on the payment card).
+The fine may also be paid by check made payable to the Treasury (or to the Directorate-General for Public Finance, as indicated on the payment card).

 Attach the payment card to the check.

-To challenge the monetary penalty for contravention, you must act within the following time limits:
+To challenge the lump sum penalty for contravention, you must take action within the following time limits:

-• Flat fine: 45 days from the date the notice of contravention was sent
+• Flat-rate fine: 45 days from the date the notice of contravention is sent

-• Lump sum increased: 30 days from the sending of the notice of increased flat-rate fine.
+• Flat-rate fine plus: 30 days from the date of dispatch of the notice of increased flat-rate fine.

 Procedure

-The challenge to the flat-rate fine shall be made by a request for exemption and the challenge to the flat-rate fine shall be made by a complaint.
+The lump-sum fine shall be contested by an application for exemption and the increased lump-sum fine shall be contested by a complaint.

 Répondez aux questions successives et les réponses s’afficheront automatiquement